 Don’t worry about minor details or imperfections on the day itself

 Another thats easy to say, but more difficult to do.
 Really though, you’ll have likely stressed yourself silly in the lead up to the day.
 By the time the day itself arrives, let go and enjoy it.
 If minor things aren’t correct maybe you’ll know, but no body else will.
-There’s nothing sadder than seeing a bride waste hours of her wedding day stressing over the fact that a wedding cake has a square tier on the bottom rather than the round on she’d asked for.
+There’s nothing sadder than seeing a bride waste hours of her wedding day stressing over the fact that a wedding cake has a square tier on the bottom rather than the round one she’d asked for.
 Is it a big deal?
 Of course it is.
 If it’s not right and it’s not what you paid for you have every right to be upset.
-But is there anything you can do about it there and then that wont significantly impact your enjoyment of the day?
-No. Express your upset.
+But is there anything you can do about it there and then?
+Probably not.
+At least, not anything that wont significantly impact on your enjoyment of the day Express your upset.
 Take a deep breath and put that worry aside.
 Let it be someone else’s problem on the day itself.
 That’s what we’re all here for.

 Be glued to your mobile phone